 This year, we hope to be able to bring back the Education and Awareness Project in Nigeria to reach out to more children and members of the youth.
 Based on our previous experience, despite specifying a target quantity of participants, due to the close-knit nature of the communities, our target is likely to be greatly exceeded.

 As we are targeting a larger group of participants this year from the various age groups, we have decided to crowdfund for donations in order to be able to source for materials needed throughout the project and provide school supplies.
-From the feedback we received last year, we are certain that a project such as this will be extremely beneficial to rural communities in Nigeria.
+From feedback we received, we are certain that a project such as this will be extremely beneficial to rural communities in Nigeria.
 Individuals like Fumi from the Shamjerert Schools in Nigeria with big dreams and ambitions benefit from our project to keep them informed and motivated to learn.
 Though the expansion of the project is in the pipeline, for now, we are relying on your help to bring this project to these communities again.